ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 			- To specify a table put this into your model's class `protected $table = 'example_table_model';`
 - Generate file command
 	- Using Git Bash locate yourself using  `cd C:/laravel-apps/fundamental-mechanisms-app`.
-	- Then run `php artisan make:model TypeAPost`
+	- Then run `php artisan make:model TypeAEntity`
 - Primary key associator
 	- If your tables primary key is not "id" you will need to specify it.
 	- To specify the primary key put this into your model class `protected $primaryKey = 'id';`
 - Set model restriction
 	- Give the model some freedoms like allowing it to do multiple value inserts
-		- By default a new post can't be populated with content on inception this changes that
+		- By default a new entity can't be populated with content on inception this changes that
-		- Choose the data fields that you want to be able to be populated on the post's inception
+		- Choose the data fields that you want to be able to be populated on the entity's inception
 		- Put this into your model's class
 		```php
 			protected $fillable = [